Nationwide Children’s Hospital and The Ohio State University offer an ACGME-accredited, one year Clinical Neurophysiology fellowship.

 - The Clinical Neurophysiology Fellowship is a joint program between The Ohio State University College of Medicine and Nationwide Children's Hospital.

-- The fellowship provides an ACGME-accredited subspecialty training experience in adult and pediatric neurophysiology.
+- The fellowship provides an ACGME-accredited subspecialty training in neurophysiology, including children and adults with focus on pediatrics.

 - Our goal is to provide didactic and clinical experience that prepares each fellow to be a board-certified neurophysiologist competent in all aspects of neurophysiology.
 This goal is met by providing an extensive hands-on exposure to the variety of neurophysiologic tests and subspecialty clinics under one-on-one supervision of board-certified neurophysiologists.